Is your closet bursting at its seams with clothes, bags, and shoes you haven’t worn in months, even years?

 Or have you ever considered starting a reselling business as an additional stream of income?

-If so, then have look at Poshmark, your secret weapon to selling second hand clothing, shoes, and accessories for extra cash!
+If so, then have a look at Poshmark, your secret weapon for selling second hand clothing, shoes, and accessories for extra cash!

 In this article, we’ll show you how to sell on Poshmark, from crafting beautiful listings to setting prices and shipping your items to your customers.